 Vatican City, accessible on foot from the center of Rome, is the residence of the pontiffs and the center of Catholic power in the world.
 Its main attractions are St. Peter's Basilica with its Dome, St. Peter's Square and the Vatican Museums with the Sistine Chapel.

 If you want to avoid the queues, which are literally the longest queues in Rome, make sure you buy your ticket in advance.
-I will tell you what types of tickets are available so you can choose the one that suits you best:
+Here are the types of tickets available to buy in advance:

-With this option you will be paying for your access to the Vatican Museums, where you will be able to contemplate, among thousands of other works of art, the wonderful Sistine Chapel.
+With this option you will be paying for your access to the Vatican Museums, where you can contemplate, among thousands of other works of art, the wonderful Sistine Chapel.
 The advantage?
 It includes a ticket that saves you endless queues at the door and you will be accompanied by an expert guide who will help you contextualize everything you see.

 If you are one of those who do not enjoy tours in large organized groups, consider this option because it will allow you to be closer to the guide's explanations, have a lighter pace during the visit and have more freedom to raise questions, ask for recommendations, connect better with the guide, etc.

-Why I like this option: this is a good option to visit the Vatican Museums with a guide in a small group, allowing you to enjoy a more intimate experience.
+Why I like this option: this is a good option to visit the Vatican Museums with a guide in a small group, which will allow you to enjoy a more intimate experience.

 Recommended if... you want to visit the Museum with a guide but without having to join a large group.

-Visit the Vatican Museums early in the morning to avoid crowds
+Your ticket to visit the Vatican early in the morning to avoid crowds.

-This is definitely the most exclusive way to visit the Vatican Museums: you will be able to access the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide in a small group.
+This is undoubtedly the most exclusive way to visit the Vatican Museums: you can enter the Sistine Chapel before it opens to the general public and enjoy the art without too many tourists around, with an expert guide in a small group.

-Among all the premium tickets you can find for the Vatican, if you have to seriously consider one it is this early entrance with preferential access to the Sistine Chapel.
-Particularly, I like to enjoy some serenity and calmness in museums and I am not lying if I say that in the Vatican Museums in general and in the Sistine Chapel in particular it was particularly difficult for me.
+Among all the Premium tickets you can find for the Vatican, if you have to seriously consider one it is this early entrance with preferential access to the Sistine Chapel.
+I particularly like to enjoy some serenity and calm in museums and I'm not lying if I say that in the Vatican Museums in general and the Sistine Chapel in particular I found it particularly difficult.

 This option allows you to visit the Sistine Chapel with a smaller capacity (before it opens to the general public and other tours) and, undoubtedly, that allows you to enjoy it much better.

 The difference between seeing this place in a small group, in detail, in silence and without hundreds of flashes around you will definitely mark how you live the experience.
-This type of ticket guarantees that you will be able to see the Vatican Museums in general and the Sistine Chapel in particular for an hour and a half before the crowds flood the corridors.
-If you have to indulge yourself on your trip, I advise you to value this one very seriously.
+This type of ticket guarantees that you will be able to see the Vatican Museums in general and the Sistine Chapel in particular an hour and a half before the crowds flood the corridors.
+If you have to treat yourself on your trip, I advise you to take this one very seriously.